How to set up MariaDB with Portainer Stacks(Docker-compose)

 external: true

-Then you start deploying the stacks.
-And your app will be up running.
-Then you can add PhpMyAdmin to this docker-compose effortless.
-But I like separate stacks because, again, we can use one app for many databases.
+Then you deploy the stacks.
+Your app will then be operational.
+Thereafter, you can easily add PhpMyAdmin to this docker-compose.
+But I like stacks because we can use the same app for many server databases.

 OPTIONAL BONUS for PhpMyAdmin How to set up.